arktypeio/arktype/pkgs/model/README.md

 If the TS syntax you want to use is not listed here, feel free to create an issue summarizing your use case.
 Our model is easy to extend, so you might just see it an upcoming release 🎁

-### Object definitions
+### Objects

-Object definitions are objects whose values are leaf definitions and/or nested object definitions.
+Object definitions are sets of keys or indices corresponding to string, primitive, or nested object definitions.

 #### Map

-Map definitions are represented using the familiar JS notation for string keys with corresponding values.
+Map definitions are represented using the familiar object literal syntax.

 ```ts
 const foo = model({